 Reduced visibility (or visual range) is caused by weather (clouds, fog, and rain) and air pollution (fine particles and gases).
-The major pollution contributor is fine particulate matter ( $PM{2.5}$ ) emissions, which are transported aloft and may remain suspended for a week or longer.
+The major pollution contributor is fine particulate matter (PM{2.5}) emissions, which are transported aloft and may remain suspended for a week or longer.
 Fine particles seem to have a greater impact than coarse particles at locations far from the emitting source(s) because they remain suspended in the atmosphere longer and travel farther.

 Light extinction measurement is a scientific method of characterizing visibility.
 An integrating nephelometer is used to measure light extinction caused by particulate pollution.
 The nephelometer continuously measures light scattering, the main cause of light extinction.
-The instrument is calibrated to yield an output termed $b{\text{scat}}$ , expressed in units of scattering per 10 kilometers of sighting distance.
+The instrument is calibrated to yield an output termed b{scat} , expressed in units of scattering per 10 kilometers of sighting distance.
 The instrument has a heated sample inlet to eliminate water vapor, and measure only scattering due to dry particle pollution.
 By measuring light scattering this way, reproducible, real-time data is obtained that can be used for evaluating pollution control strategies and analyzing trends.

 Nephelometers only measure light scattering at the locale of the monitoring site and may not accurately represent pollution and weather variations over the entire range to a distant viewpoint.
-However, we believe that the visual ranges derived from the McLaughin Middle School nephelometer are representative of visibility in the communities surrounding the monitoring site.
+However, we believe that the visual ranges derived from the McLaughlin Middle School nephelometer in Vancouver are representative of visibility in the communities surrounding the monitoring site.

-The accompanying graphs indicate light

-scattering, visual range, and haze impairment information for each month monitored and for the total period monitored in calendar year 2002.
-The light scattering and visual range was derived from the McLaughlin nephelometer data since it was established in 1999.
+The bar graphs in this section indicate light scattering and visual range information for each of the sites monitored by nephelometer in calendar year 2005.
 Since light scattering and light extinction are not familiar terms, some comparisons may be useful for relating the Vancouver results.
-According to visibility trends data developed by the National Park Service, the Great Basin, central Rocky Mountains, and nonurban areas in the Southwest United States exhibit the lowest light extinction levels, averaging 0.1 to 0.15 per 10 km (162 to 242 mi. visual range).
+According to visibility trends data developed by the National Park Service, the Great Basin, central Rocky Mountains, and non-urban areas in the Southwest United States exhibit the lowest light extinction levels, averaging 0.1 to 0.15 per 10 km (162 to 242 mi. visual range).
 The highest levels occur in the eastern United States, averaging as high as 1.2 to 1.3 per 10 km (18 to 20 mi. visual range) in some places.
-The number of days of visibility impairment due to haze was derived from review and codification of the photographs taken from the Smith Tower camera.
-If objects in the scene are obscured by haze, but some of the markers or their outlines can still be seen, the scene is codified as impaired.
-If objects in the scene are concealed by haze and outlines are difficult or impossible to determine, the scene is codified as significantly impaired.